 g) In map operations, param clauses are optional.
 If in a map operation a param clause is present, exactly one of the components referenced by the operation shall be the system component reference, the type of the system component shall be known in the context of the operation either via a system clause or via a runs on clause in a testcase without system clause, the type of the system port to which the operation is applied shall include a map param declaration, and the actual parameters shall conform to the map param clause of the port type declaration of the system port used.

-h) If the type of the component referenced in a connection operation is known (either when the component reference is a variable or value returned from a function or the type is defined the runs on, mtc or system clause of the calling function), the referenced port declaration shall be present in this component type.
+h) If the type of the component referenced in a connection operation is known (either when the component reference is a variable or value returned from a function or the type is defined in the runs on, mtc or system clause of the calling function), the referenced port declaration shall be present in this component type.

 Examples